exercism/csharp/reference/implementing-a-concept-exercise.md

 - [Rationale for v3][docs-rationale-for-v3].
 - [What are concept exercise and how they are structured?][docs-concept-exercises]

+Please also watch the following video:

+- [The Anatomy of a Concept Exercise][anatomy-of-a-concept-exercise].

 As this document is generic, the following placeholders are used:

 - `<SLUG>`: the name of the exercise in kebab-case (e.g. `anonymous-methods`).